Preventing Depression in the Children of Depressed African American Mothers

 |Official Title:||Children of Depressed Mothers: Culture & Prevention|

-Participants will take part in a family prevention program for the families of children with a depressed African American mother.
+Participants (both mother and children) participated in an adapted cognitive family prevention program for the families of children with a depressed African American mother.

-Eight 1-hour sessions, tailored as required to meet the clinical and cultural needs of each family; other family members, such as fathers, spouses, and grandparents, will be invited to participate in the intervention
+Eight 1-hour sessions focused on psychoeducation, coping with stress, and cognitive-behavioral strategies.
+The sessions were tailored as required to meet the clinical and cultural needs of each family; other family members, such as fathers, spouses, and grandparents, were invited to participate in the intervention.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT00904917
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT00904917

 |United States, Pennsylvania|

 |The Children's Hospital of Philadelphia|

 |Philadelphia, Pennsylvania, United States, 19104|